High Dimensional Distributed Gradient Descent with Arbitrary Number of Byzantine Attackers: Abstract

 \section{Abstract}

-Robust distributed learning with Byzantine failures has attracted extensive research interests in recent years.
-However, most of existing methods suffer from curse of dimensionality, which is increasingly serious with the growing complexity of modern machine learning models.
-In this paper, we design a new method that is suitable for high dimensional problems, under arbitrary number of Byzantine attackers.
-The core of our design is a direct high dimensional semi-verified mean estimation method.
-Our idea is to identify a subspace first.
-The components of mean value perpendicular to this subspace can be estimated via gradient vectors uploaded from worker machines, while the components within this subspace are estimated using auxiliary dataset.
-We then use our new method as the aggregator of distributed learning problems.
-Our theoretical analysis shows that the new method has minimax optimal statistical rates.
-In particular, the dependence on dimensionality is significantly improved compared with previous works.
+Adversarial attacks pose a major challenge to distributed learning systems, prompting the development of numerous robust learning methods.
+However, most existing approaches suffer from the curse of dimensionality, i.e. the error increases with the number of model parameters.
+In this paper, we make a progress towards high dimensional problems, under arbitrary number of Byzantine attackers.
+The cornerstone of our design is a direct high dimensional semi-verified mean estimation method.
+The idea is to identify a subspace with large variance.
+The components of the mean value perpendicular to this subspace are estimated using corrupted gradient vectors uploaded from worker machines, while the components within this subspace are estimated using auxiliary dataset.
+As a result, a combination of large corrupted dataset and small clean dataset yields significantly better performance than using them separately.
+We then apply this method as the aggregator for distributed learning problems.
+The theoretical analysis shows that compared with existing solutions, our method gets rid of $\sqrt{d}$ dependence on the dimensionality, and achieves minimax optimal statistical rates.
+Numerical results validate our theory as well as the effectiveness of the proposed method.